anthony1x6000/ROBLOX2016stylus/README.md

 If you know how to fix anything that hasn't been fixed already or see anything that could be improved, I encourage you to create a fork or make a pull request and fix it!
 I don't really know much CSS myself, so any contribution, even fixing the smallest little thing, is greatly appreciated!
 <br>
 ## Userscript
-If you want to get a user script version of this script, click [here](https://userstyles.org/styles/userjs/189624/roblox-2016-fixed-robux-icon.user.js).
+If you want to get a user script version of this script, click [here](https://userstyles.org/styles/userjs/189624/roblox-2016-fixed-robux-icon.user.js).<br>
+It'll require the Tampermonkey extension/addon or another similar.
+Find it at the [Chrome Web Store](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or the [Firefox Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
 ## Find this at user styles
 It'll be under these three releases<br>
 https://userstyles.org/styles/189625/, https://userstyles.org/styles/189624, and https://userstyles.org/styles/195713/